OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/FAU.md

 ---
 ## Hiring
-We have hired one researchers on a full position half-positions:
+We have hired one researcher on a full position:
 - Dr. Katja Bercic on November 1.
 2018. to work on a general infrastructure on mathematical data bases using the MitM virtual theories framework.